|Antoinette Troller (center) with Rick Price (right) and family|

 Troller said, "Art is meant to start a conversation, get people talking, and make the world a better place.
 Through Illustration and Design, I want to be the one to make a change.
 I have always loved creating and problem solving ever since I could remember, but taking the step to move to Lancaster and attend this school has been the best decision I have made for my career by far."

 Troller has already tackled some bigger topics like The Opioid Crisis, Gender & Sexuality in Young Children, and the Possible Extinction of Bees.
-She said, "Through the help of the Cynthia E. Price scholarship, I hope to be able to expand my interest in different medias in order to explore more of the art world that surrounds me."
+She said, "Through the help of the Cynthia E. Price scholarship, I hope to be able to expand my interest in different media in order to explore more of the art world that surrounds me."

 Rick Price said, "Cindy found beauty in everything and helped with everything."
 The scholarship seemed like the natural thing to do."
 The goal of this scholarship is to offset a portion of the expenditure that visual arts students often incur for their tuition in the pursuit of progressing their knowledge and advancing their skillset.